qingpeng9802/build-maix-bit-k210-bare-metal-debug-dev-env/README.md

     be sure there is `Core [0] ` and `Core [1] `.
 Also, notice that we will use `port 3333` in GDB for debugging later.

 ### GDB from ToolChain for Debug
-Start a new terminal here and keep old OpenOCD terminal!
+Start a new terminal here and keep the old OpenOCD terminal!

 1. `cd kendryte-toolchain/bin`
 2. `./riscv64-unknown-elf-gdb ../../kendryte-standalone-sdk-0.5.6/build/hello_world`